mpflynnx/beginning-c-plus-plus-programming/docs/section12.md

 Third element address: 0xd4b31ff87c // 8bytes larger than first element address Third element of array: 89
 ```

+**Note:** It is recommended using subscripting only when indexing from the start of the array (element 0).
+Use pointer arithmetic only when doing relative positioning.

 ### Pointer arithmetic